Icon of program: There Is No Game: Wrong D…

 Crazily addictive retro

 Overall, There Is No Game: Wrong Dimension is a must-have game.
 Whether you’re looking to unlock all achievements or you only need a casual game in between your serious games, this is a fun experience that will keep you coming back for more.
-It might take a bit of getting used to, though, as it appears to have a lot of bugs—most of them actually features and are intentionally added.
+It might take a bit of getting used to, though, as it appears to have a lot of bugs—most of them are actually features and are intentionally added.

 • Pros